For me, the classic martini cannot be beaten.

 #4 The Filthy Martini

-Many people assume that a filthy martini is simply a dirty martini with a particularly large volume of brine added to it.
-This is not the case.
+Highly underrated.
+Many people assume that a filthy martini is simply a dirty martini with extra brine.
+In fact, a filthy martini is like a classic, but garnished with a pickled caperberry.

 #5 The Gibson Martini